stantaov/Data-Engineering/Data Modeling with Cassandra/README.md

 ## Requested Data Analysis

 I was instructed to create tables in Apache Cassandra based on the queries provided.
-The completed data model can be found in the Project_1B_Data_Modeling_with_Cassandra.ipynb Jupyter Notebook.
+The completed data model can be found in the Project_1B_ Project_Template.ipynb Jupyter Notebook.

 ### Creating tables to run the following queries with Apache Cassandra.

 1. Give me the artist, song title and song's length in the music app history that was heard during sessionId = 338, and itemInSession = 4

 SELECT artist, song, lenght FROM test_db WHERE sessionId = 338 AND itemInSession = 4

 2. Give me only the following: name of artist, song (sorted by itemInSession) and user (first and last name) for userid = 10, sessionid = 182

 SELECT artist, song, fisrtName, lastName FROM test_db WHERE userid = 10 AND sessionid = 182

-3. Give me every user name (first and last) in my music app history who listened to the song 'All Hands Against His Own' SELECT fisrtName, lastName FROM test_db WHERE song = 'All Hands Against His Own'
+3. Give me every user name (first and last) in my music app history who listened to the song 'All Hands Against His Own'

+SELECT fisrtName, lastName FROM test_db WHERE song = 'All Hands Against His Own'